TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-2.md

 ### Introduction

-There are a few extremely common types of data that you will encounter in JavaScript, and these fundamentals lessons will give us a really strong foundation in all of them.
+There are a few extremely common types of data that you will encounter in JavaScript, and these fundamental lessons will give us a really strong foundation in all of them.
 Before we start digging deep, however, [this article](http://javascript.info/types) will give you a quick overview of the most common ones.

 ### Lesson Overview